 It is always nice to plan your journey in June to mid – July when the roads to Ladakh are open from both Srinagar as well as Manali sides.
 In addition to it, this is the time when you find a good amount of snow on the roads, especially June.

-However, please keep in mind that road conditions hardly improve on Manali – Leh road and remains almost quite challenging/adventurous all throughout the season.
-It improves towards the end of the season that is September or October but by that time snow is all gone and risk of road closure increases especially towards the end of October.
+However, please keep in mind that road conditions hardly improve on Manali – Leh road and remains almost quite challenging/adventurous throughout the season.
+It improves towards the end of the season that is September or October but by that time snow is all gone and the risk of road closure increases especially towards the end of October.

 In monsoon/rains, you will need to face challenges almost up to Baralacha La pass with slush on the roads beyond which it becomes a bit dry as you enter the rain shadow region of Ladakh.

 IMHO, whatever best window to visit Ladakh you will get so that you avoid monsoons, see/experience snow and all roads are open for you will be like 15th June – 15th July window.

 If you want to see beautiful colors of Ladakh, then the second half/late of September is THE best time to visit Leh – Ladakh when these colors are oozing and burning out vividly.
 Of course, the road conditions get better in late September type when rains reside in the region completely.

 It is my favorite time to visit Leh – Ladakh region and yeah, tourists headcount all dips a bit in late in the season.

 Also read: Best time to Travel Leh Ladakh